Modern Malaysian highway at sunset

 The Coastal Highway (Kuantan - Kuala Terengganu)

-A magnificent road along the South China Sea, dotted with fishing villages and stalls selling local specialties.
+A stunning road hugging the South China Sea, dotted with fishing villages and stalls selling local specialities.

 Penang Bridge